AnyDSL/half/README.txt

-You may also specify explicit half-precision literals, since the library provides a user-defined literal inside the 'half_float::literal' namespace, which you just need to import (assuming your implementation supports C++11 user-defined literals, which is the case since gcc 4.7+ and clang 3.1+):
+You may also specify explicit half-precision literals, since the library provides a user-defined literal inside the 'half_float::literal' namespace, which you just need to import (assuming support for C++11 user-defined literals):

     using namespace half_float::literal;
     half x = 1.0_h;